dquimper/GitbookTest/webhooks/View subscription by ID.md

-## View subscription by ID,This is the description of the individual request
+## View subscription by ID
+,This is the description of the individual request ,```GET {{base_url}}/webhooks{{example_webhook_id}}``` ,### Headers
-,```GET {{base_url}}/webhooks{{example_webhook_id}}```
-,### Headers
 ,Key | Value | Description | Type